Armed with this pub-by-pub guide to one of the world’s great booze trails, you’ll have a day/night/hangover to remember.

 The Original Oak

 Mere steps away from The Skyrack, The Original Oak beckons you and your fellow runners.
 The inside is big on space and atmosphere, with a brace of long bars and nooks and crannies aplenty.
-When the Otley Run is in full flow, you may well want to be outside in the vast beer garden, however.
+However, when the Otley Run is in full flow, you may well want to be outside in the vast beer garden, however.
 Out-of-towners staggering in from the cricket ground will think they’ve walked into a giant fancy dress shop.

 This grand old pub is where you’ll kick off the second half of the run.
 Beers include the local Leeds Pale, Camden Hells and Pale, Sharp’s Doom Bar and reliable pours from Tetley’s, BrewDog and more.
 Feeling the need for sustenance?
 Go for rib-sticking burgers, a mammoth mixed grill or share some wings with a choice of five dips.
 There’s a separate menu full of veggie and vegan options too.